SOA2012-101078504/linphoneTest_1/uwp/cs/07_AdvancedChat/Readme.md

 └───Shared :
 │   │   ChatRoomToStringConverter.cs : a class that implement IValueConverter to display the
 │   │               the chat room name according to its type.
-Now we display a SECURE tag │   │               for secure chat room
+Now we display a SECURE tag │   │               for secure chat rooms
 │   │
 └───Views :
 │   │